mctelinde/markdown-resume/chris_resume.md

     *Broadband Technician - Broadband Services, Dec 2014 - Jan 2016*

-    * Details about working on in-house DSLAM management software, getting certified with a Network+ certificate, working on-call for broadband outages.
+    * Configured and implemented a bi-directional MySQL cluster database topography for the purpose of high availability
+    * Trained for and received certification for CompTIA Network+
+    * Remotely provisioned DSLAM (Adtran, Calix) equipment and edge routers using Telnet and SSH
+    * Worked on-call for DSL and fiber internet outages

     *Intern Systems Integrator - Broadband Services, May 2014 - Dec 2014*

-    * Details about writing Python scripts to generate KML (Keyhole Markdown Language) documents for the purpose of generating maps to identify and locate legacy DSL equipment and its associated customer information.
+    * Developed Python scripts which constructed KML (Keyhole Markup Language) files to plot the location of legacy DSL field equipment (e.g., long range units) within organizational exchange boundaries and render identifiable customer information within each plotpoint

 Technical Experience
 --------------------